-Fraser Health's year-to-date performance of 16.8 is meeting our internally set target of less than 30 days.
-It is also an improvement from the same period last year, reducing wait times by 6 days on average.
-Eleven communities have achieved client wait times below the 30 day target.
+Fraser Health's year-to-date performance of 20.7 is meeting our internally set target of less than 30 days.
+In the first two periods, the rate is higher compared to the same period last year.
+Ten communities have achieved client wait times below the 30 day target.